Using Patches in a T-shirt Quilt

 When we remove an iron-on patch from a piece of inappropriate fabric, sometimes the patch will just need a little tug to be removed.
 Other times we will have to cut around the patch and leave the original fabric attached to the patch.
 If this is the case, we cut very carefully around the patch to ensure that none of the underlying fabric is visible.

-If you have patches that help tell the story you are telling with your quilt, you should not hesitate to add them into the quilt.
+If you have patches that help tell the story you are telling with your quilt, you are welcome to add them to your quilt.